Jimmy McNichol

 James Vincent McNichol III (born July 2, 1961), known professionally as Jimmy McNichol, is an American actor and singer who first gained fame as a teen idol in the late 1970s.
 At the beginning of his career his popularity quickly grew, causing networks like CBS to create and implement multiple television series specifically for his involvement and leading roles.
 After making a record number of appearances on top talk shows he was viewed by many as "the face you see everywhere."

 In 1978, McNichol recorded an album with his sister, Kristy, also a child actress, and the two went on to host a youth-oriented variety show for ABC.
 McNichol subsequently had lead roles in Smokey Bites the Dust (1981), and opposite Susan Tyrrell in the horror film Butcher, Baker, Nightmare Maker (1981).
 After retiring from acting in the 1990s, McNichol relocated with his family to Colorado, and has been active in environmentalist causes, and working as a real estate investor and home renovator.

 Biography

 1961–1966: Early life

 James Vincent McNichol III was born July 2, 1961 in Los Angeles, California, to James and Carolyn McNichol.
-He is of Lebanese and Irish descent.
+He is of Palestinian and Irish descent.
 McNichol is the oldest of three siblings, with a sister Kristy (b.
 1962) and brother Tommy (b.
 1965).
 McNichol was raised by his single mother after the children's father, a carpenter, abandoned the family shortly after Tommy's birth.
-Their mother worked various odd jobs to support them, including as a secretary, cosmetics salesperson, and movie extra.
+Their mother worked as an RN to support her family.
 Tommy was raised separately from him and Kristy, by his grandparents in Burbank.